YeungJonathan/MoodleDownloader/README.md

 # MoodleDownloader
-A chrome extension for downloading Moodle resources 💾
+A chrome extension for downloading Moodle resources 💾 My first javascript project! 😬

 ## Installation 💻
 1. Open the Extension Management page by navigating to `chrome://extensions` (The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions)